Witwer Trust Grant Program

 - Grant funding must be used for the project described in your application.
 If you find you need to use the funding for other purposes, you must request permission in writing prior to doing so.

-- The Board of Supervisors may request that a representative from your organization attend a public meeting to relate progress toward the completion of your project at any time.
+- The Board of Supervisors may request a representative from your organization attend a public meeting to relate progress toward the completion of your project at any time.

 - A final report is required.
 A final report form will be sent to grant recipients and is available on this website.
 Documentation of grant expenses is required.
 Documentation can include copies of receipts or copies of paid invoices.
 This information is due to Linn County by November 1 following the grant award.
 Organizations that fail to meet this requirement will be ineligible for future Witwer Trust grants.